 These actions will highlight blue after you have changed them.

 Step #9.
 After finishing the above step, tap on Home name (find it in the upper left corner).

 Step #10.
 Now add actions for any other accessories you wish to operate.

 Step #11.
 Tap on Done after you finish.

 Step #12.
 Finally, tap on Execute to check a preview of the scene (you can also speak the scene name to Siri).

 Note that to make the most of Siri commands, the code phrase should include multiple words.
 Moreover, Siri should not get confused with similar sounding words.

 How to use Names, Rooms, and Zones with Siri

-Now is the time to operate all your accessories with the help of Siri.
+Now is the time to operate all your.
 Siri may take some time to remember and understand those names, so have some patience.